 - Dye-At-Home Kits: Buy over-the-counter dyes and apply them at home.
 But the color might not come out the way you expect with these dye-at-home kits.
-First, opt for light brown or deep blonde shades, and then, you can progress to light blonde and ginger shades.
+First, opt for deep blonde or light brown hair shades, and then, you can progress to light blonde and ginger shades.

 - Chlorine: The chlorine used in swimming pools makes hair color lighter (1).
 Hence, you can try swimming to lighten your hair without bleach.

 - Sunlight: UVA rays increase the production of free radicals and lighten the hair color (2).
 Hence, the more you spend outside, underneath the sun, the lighter your hair will become.

 - Natural Ingredients: Many natural ingredients help lighten your hair from the comfort of your home.
 But they take time to work and require constant maintenance for any substantial results.